flapjack/flapjack.io/DEBUGGING.md

 ### Redis Connection Leaks ###

-The following command reports every five seconds the number of connections to Redis (as reported by `lsof`) and the totall number of EventMachine external protocol connections currently in place:
+The following command reports every five seconds the number of connections to Redis (as reported by `lsof`) and the total number of EventMachine external protocol connections currently in place:

-production paths:
+Production paths:

 ```bash
 while true ; do